MicrosoftDocs/azure-docs/articles/network-watcher/network-watcher-create.md

 ## List Network Watcher instances

 You can view all regions where Network Watcher is enabled in your subscription by listing available Network Watcher instances in your subscription.
-Use the [Azure portal](?tabs=portal#list-network-watcher-instances), [PowerShell](?tabs=powershell#list-network-watcher-instances), the [Azure CLI](?tabs=cli#list-network-watcher-instances) or [REST API](/rest/api/network-watcher/network-watchers/list-all) to list Network Watcher instances in your subscription.
+Use the [Azure portal](?tabs=portal#list-network-watcher-instances), [PowerShell](?tabs=powershell#list-network-watcher-instances), the [Azure CLI](?tabs=cli#list-network-watcher-instances), or [REST API](/rest/api/network-watcher/network-watchers/list-all) to list Network Watcher instances in your subscription.

 # [**Portal**](#tab/portal)